 Common urological supplies include products such as catheters, drainage bags, and insertion trays.
 There are many different types of catheters, each one made to accommodate a different medical need.

-Condom catheters are unique among urology supplies, in that they do not treat urinary retention.
-Instead, they treat incontinence.
+Condom catheters are unique among urology supplies, in that they do not manage urinary retention.
+Instead, they manage incontinence.
 They also are not inserted into the body through the urethra, but are used outside of the body.

 There are three basic parts to a condom catheter: the external condom, the tubing, and the drainage bag.
 The external condom goes over the penis and attaches to the tubing, which is then attached to the leg bag.
 When leakage occurs, it travels down the tubing and is collected in the drainage bag.